 - Create a new channel, team, direct message, or discussion

 You start with the #general channel.
-Select the channel on the left to access the chatroom and following options on the top:
+Select the channel on the left to access the chatroom and following options:

 - Favorite (star) the channel